lpiccinelli-eth/UniDepth/assets/docs/V2_README.md

 ### Decoder design predicting separately scale-shift invariant depth and scale and shift to allow more diverse training.

-The decoder presents three heads: `Camera`, `Depth` and `Global`. `Depth` head predicts scale and shift invariant depth: exponential of normalized values. `Global` head predicts the scale and shift to matche the `Depth` head output to metric.
+The decoder presents three heads: `Camera`, `Depth` and `Global`. `Depth` head predicts scale and shift invariant depth: exponential of normalized values. `Global` head predicts the scale and shift to match the `Depth` head output to metric.
 With such design we can mix seamlessly dataset with metric GT, scale-invariant (i.e., SfM) or scale-shift invariant by turning down the gradient to the `Global` head when GT is either scale or shift invariant.
 This allows to scale up the training variety.
-On the other hand, more diversity is linked to lower GT quality, thus introducing artifacts...
+Version 1 and 2 present similar performance but output of version 2 may look more nervous because more diversity is linked to lower GT quality, thus introducing artifacts...

 ### Faster inference